Chicago Wisdom Tooth Extraction

 Drs.
 Katabi and Smythe strongly recommend that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
 People who have oral surgery after the age of 35 have higher risks for complications, harder surgeries, and longer healing times than those who get them removed in their late teens or early 20’s.
 The best time to get the wisdom teeth out is when the roots are about two-thirds formed, which is generally between the ages of 15 to 18.

 For our adult patients, we take extra care to determine whether to recommend surgery or to just continue observation until an intervention is absolutely necessary.
-In addition, when we treat adult patients, we utilize special expertise and techniques and on occasions, regenerative materials to promote optimal healing just good as a young adult or a teenager.
+In addition, when we treat adult patients, we utilize special expertise and techniques and on occasions, regenerative materials to promote optimal healing that can be just as good as a young adult or teenager.

-We see adult and teenage patients from very neighborhood in Chicago and the surrounding greater Chicago area.
-We are will tailor your treatment to your needs and wants.
+We see adult and teenage patients from every neighborhood in Chicago and the surrounding greater Chicago area.
+We will tailor your treatment to your needs and wants.

 Why do my wisdom teeth need to be removed?

 While few people develop wisdom teeth that function just as well as every other tooth in the mouth, most patients will experience malalignment or impaction of the wisdom teeth.
 Impaction simply means, the wisdom tooth is blocked and stuck in a bad position due to lack of space.
 The impaction may be partial or complete and even sometimes just soft tissue impaction.
 An exam by Dr. Katabi or Dr. Smythe plus a diagnostic x-ray or CT would reveal any potential problem with the position of your wisdom teeth.